yati-sagade/yati-sagade.github.io/_posts/2016-11-06-opencv-video-file.markdown

 layout: post

-title: Writing video captured using OpenCV to a file in Python
+title: Writing video captured using OpenCV to a file

 ---
 This approach requires [ffmpeg][1] (forked to [avconv][2] on Debian), and is not